-Imaging is the act of taking a physical document and converting it into a digital file and eliminating the need for a paper copy.
-Whether you call is imaging, electronic imaging, or document imaging, it is the technology that enable users to scan hard copy documents into a computer system and store them in digital format.
-These digital copies are then indexed with metadata into the system and organized by select values.
+Document imaging is the process of taking a physical document and converting it into a digital file and eliminating the need for a paper copy.
+Whether you call is imaging, electronic imaging, or document imaging, or even document scanning; it is the technology that enable users to scan hard copy documents into a computer system and store them in digital format.
+These digital copies are then indexed with metadata into the system and organized by the index values.
+Metadata is information about the document.
+Some common ones are customer name, account number, document date, type of file, and department.
+These will be unique to your organizational needs.

 As you can see the two terms have almost identical definitions: